billpsomas/billpsomas/README.md

 ### Hi there 👋

-My name is Bill and I am a Postdoctoral Researcher at National Technical University of Athens.
+My name is Bill and I am a MSCA Postdoctoral Fellow at the Visual Recognition Group, FEE, CTU in Prague.

 #### Research Interests
 - Computer Vision